 Step 2: Initial Interview

-After your information has been received, our partner, Prism Energy Services, will contact you to schedule a visit to discuss your energy saving needs.
-If you are interested in an energy audit, Prism will schedule a time for an initial visit to your building.
-See our audit preparation checklist to make sure you have everything you need to make the visit a success.
+After your information has been received, our partner, Mass Save, will contact you to schedule a visit to discuss your energy saving needs.
+If you are interested in an energy assessment, Mass Save will schedule a time for an initial visit to your building.
+See our assessment preparation checklist to make sure you have everything you need to make the visit a success.

 Step 3: Initial Site Visit and Lighting Recommendations

-At the initial site visit, Prism will point out savings opportunities and prepare an energy report.
+At the initial site visit, a Mass Save contractor will point out savings opportunities and prepare an energy report.
 The report will identify energy-saving opportunities, such as enhanced lighting, insulation, and energy-efficient appliances, including those eligible for rebates and special financing offers.

 After this initial visit, you can contact the CEA Energy Advisor to obtain the information you need to complete your energy efficiency upgrade, including: